dime-worldbank/iesurveykit/Data Quality Checks/README.md

 ### Section 1 -  Preparing Survey Forms

 ### Section 2 -  Uploading Survey Forms
-* A. Step One: Upload your main form into SurveyCTO
+1. Upload your main form into SurveyCT
-* B. Step Two: Upload preloaded data into SurveyCTO as a server dataset and attaching to the survey form:
+2. Upload preloaded data into SurveyCTO as a server dataset and attaching to the survey form:

-	i.
-Uploading preloaded data into SurveyCTO as a server dataset:
+    -   Uploading preloaded data into SurveyCTO as a server dataset:
-		a.
-Under the SurveyCTO console’s Design tab, click “Add server dataset” -> “New dataset for data”.
+        -   Under the SurveyCTO console’s Design tab, click “Add server dataset” -> “New dataset for data”.
-		b.
-Select the preloaded data from your computer or Google Drive depending on the file location.
+        -   Select the preloaded data from your computer or Google Drive depending on the file location.
-		* More information can be found here.
+        -   More information can be found here.